FarmData2/FarmData2/components/README.md

       - Create a `farmOS` instance as `guest` (which should not have many permissions.)
         - Check that the UI elements / behaviors that should not be present are not present.
       - Note: `worker#` and `manager#` have appropriate permissions when logging into farmOS, but when running via API they need to request a scope, which is not currently implemented in `farmosUtil.js`.
+    - If there is no user permission based content then this test is not required.

 ## Documenting components